Salerno: Late modern and contemporary

 In September 1943, during World War II, Salerno was the scene of Operation Avalanche, the invasion of Italy launched by the Allies of World War II, and suffered a great deal of damage.
 Henry Wellesley, 6th Duke of Wellington, who was killed in action during the fighting, is buried in Salerno War Cemetery.
 From 12 February to 17 July 1944, it hosted the Government of Marshal Pietro Badoglio.
 In those months Salerno was the provisional government seat of the Kingdom of Italy, and the King Vittorio Emanuele III lived in a mansion in its outskirts.

-After the war the population of the city doubled in a few years, going from 80,000 in 1946 to nearly 160,000 in 1976.
+After the war the population of the city doubled, going from 80,000 in 1946 to nearly 160,000 in 1976.

 Geography

 The city is situated at the northwestern end of the plain of the Sele River, at the exact beginning of the Amalfi coast.
 The small river Irno crosses through the central section of Salerno.
-The highest point is "Monte Stella" with its 953 m.
+The highest point is Monte Stella at 953 m.

 Climate

-Salerno has a Mediterranean climate, with a hot and relatively dry summer (highs of 31 °C in July and August) and a rainy fall and winter (highs of 13 °C in January).
+Salerno has a Mediterranean climate, with a hot and relatively dry summer (highs of 31 °C in July and August) and a rainy autumn and winter (highs of 13 °C in January).
 Usually there is nearly 1000 mm of rain every year.
 The strong wind that comes from the mountains toward the Gulf of Salerno makes the city very windy (mainly in winter).
-However, this gives Salerno the advantage of being one of the sunniest towns in Italy.
+This gives Salerno the advantage of being one of the sunniest towns in Italy.